Historic Taiping Tourist Attraction Heritage Trails

 Evergreen Green Lung – Taiping Lake Gardens

 Taiping Lake Gardens has centuries-old rain trees surrounding ten scenic lakes and ponds.

 The gentle nature and brilliant greenery of the exquisitely laid out gardens calm and soothe visitors in favor of natural therapy.

 In the early morning, I joined the locals for a misty run, taking in the fresh air cooled by the lake.

 The pavement may be uneven in some spots, but the run is invigorating.

-Go at 6 am, when it’s cool, you’ll meet friendly locals out for their morning exercises.
+Go at 6 am, when it’s cold, you’ll meet friendly locals out for their morning exercises.

 In the evenings, Taiping residents gather to play here.

 Taiping Tourist Attraction – Zoo & Night Safari